drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-03-the-menu.md

 # Writing this blog without any libraries
 ## #3 - The menu.
-_Ok we got a JSON file, now what?!_
+_Ok, we got a JSON file, now what?!_

-Just to recap, we have a JSON file that we built using our nice shellscript.
+Just to recap, we have a JSON file that we built using our nice shell script.
 The file looks like this:
 ```json
 [
 "/pages/main/01-me.md",